Dylan Dreyer

 Dylan Marie Dreyer (born August 2, 1981) is an American television meteorologist working for NBC News.
-She is also an anchor on Today's 3rd Hour.
-Dreyer frequently appears on Today on weekdays as a weather correspondent and as a fill-in for Al Roker and Carson Daly.
-She also appears on The Weather Channel and on NBC Nightly News.
-Dreyer joined NBC News in September 2012 after having worked at the now former NBC station WHDH in Boston, Massachusetts, since 2007.
+Dreyer frequently appears on Today on weekdays as a weather correspondent, and fill-in for Al Roker and Carson Daly.
+She also appears on The Weather Channel and NBC Nightly News.
+Dreyer joined NBC News in September 2012, after working at the now former NBC station WHDH in Boston, Massachusetts, since 2007.

 Early life and education

 Dreyer was born and raised in Manalapan Township, New Jersey, and attended Manalapan High School, where she played softball and graduated in 1999.
 She earned a bachelor's degree in meteorology from Rutgers University in 2003.
 While in college, Dreyer briefly interned at WeatherWorks, a private consulting company in Hackettstown, New Jersey.

 Career

-Dreyer has worked at WICU-TV in Erie, Pennsylvania; WJAR in Providence, Rhode Island; and WHDH in Boston, Massachusetts.
+Dreyer has worked at WICU-TV in Erie, Pennsylvania, WJAR in Providence, Rhode Island, and WHDH in Boston, Massachusetts.

-Dreyer was in a car crash while en route to cover a blizzard for Today on February 9, 2013, she suffered a mild concussion.
+Dreyer was in a car crash while en route to cover a blizzard for Today on February 9, 2013, and suffered a mild concussion.

 In addition to her meteorological duties, Dreyer is the host of the NBC educational nature program Earth Odyssey with Dylan Dreyer broadcast on The More You Know block of programming on NBC.

-Dreyer reported on the 2017 Kentucky Derby and the 2018 Winter Olympics in Pyeongchang, South Korea.
+Dreyer reported on the 2017 Kentucky Derby and 2018 Winter Olympics in Pyeongchang, South Korea.
 In 2022, she hosted the Macy's Thanksgiving Day Parade for the first time, filling in for Al Roker, who was recovering from blood clots.